 Chestnut blight found its way into the U.S. in the late nineteenth century on imported Asian chestnut trees.
 Japanese and Chinese chestnuts are resistant to the disease.
 While they can contract the disease, they don’t show the serious symptoms seen in American chestnuts.
 You might not even notice the infection unless you strip the bark from an Asian tree.

 You might wonder why we don’t replace our American chestnuts with the resistant Asian varieties.
 The problem is that the Asian trees are not of the same quality.
 American chestnut trees were extremely important commercially because these fast-growing, tall, straight trees produced superior lumber and a bountiful harvest of nutritious nuts that were an important food for both livestock and humans.
 Asian trees can’t come close to matching the value of American chestnut trees.

 Chestnut Blight Life Cycle

 Infection occurs when spores land on a tree and penetrate the bark through insect wounds or other breaks in the bark.
 After the spores germinate, they form fruiting bodies which create more spores.
-The spores move to other parts of the tree and nearby trees with the help of water, wind and animals.
-Spore germination and spread continues throughout spring and summer and into early autumn.
+The spores move to other parts of the tree and nearby trees with the help of water, wind, and animals.
+Spore germination and spread continue throughout spring and summer and into early autumn.
 The disease overwinters as mycelium threads in cracks and breaks in the bark.
 In spring, the entire process begins again.

 Cankers develop at the site of infection and spread around the tree.
 The cankers prevent water from moving up the trunk and across the branches.
 This results in dieback from lack of moisture and the tree eventually dies.
 A stump with roots may survive and new sprouts may emerge, but they never survive to maturity.